Common Nutrient Deficiencies In The Vegan Diet & How To Fix Them

 And that's not taking into account any possible genetic weaknesses.
 A mutation in your MTR/MTRR methylation gene, which regulates B12 production, can require higher intakes of B12 than normal since the body ends up using B12 faster than it can produce it.

 Your body has no significant way to store this important mineral, so it's important to make sure you're getting it through your diet or supplementation.
 Zinc's main role is to help your body increase white blood cells and fight off infection, and it also assists with the release of antibodies.
 Deficiency has been linked to increased instances of illness, so it's no wonder you often find zinc as a common ingredient in the cold and flu aisle of your pharmacy.
-It's especially important for pregnant women since it is required for proper fetal growth and development.
+It can also be especially important for pregnant women and the reduction of preterm births.

 This is a very easy nutrient to get through a plant-based diet.
 But what we often see is that typical plant foods that contain zinc still contain phytates, which block nutrient absorption.
 So if intake is not monitored, zinc deficiency can still happen and often requires more zinc-containing foods to reach necessary daily intake levels.